 \section{Abstract}

-We study how discrete-time quatum walks behave under short-range correlated noise.
-By considering noise as a source of inhomogeneity of quantum gates, we introduce a primitive relaxation in the uncorrelated stochastic noise assuption: binary pair correlations manifesting in the random distribution.
-The transport properties for both spatial and temporal noise regimes were examined, taking into account different quantum gates.
-For spatial inhomogeneities, we show noise correlations driving quantum walks from the well-known exponentially localized regime (stochastic and uncorrelated noise) to superdiffusive spreading.
-This scenario display an interesting performance, in which the superdiffusive exponent is almost invariant to the inhomogeneity degree.
-Both the time-asymptotic regime and the finite-size scaling unveil an emergent superdiffusive behavior also for quantum walks undergoing temporal noise correlation, replacing the diffusive regime exhibited when noise is random and uncorrelated.
-However, results report some quantum gates insensitive to correlations, contrasting with the spatial noise scenario.
-Results and following discussions help us understand the underlying mechanism behind superdiffusive quantum walks, including those with deterministic aperiodic inhomogeneities.
+We study how discrete-time quantum walks behave under short-range correlated noise.
+By considering noise as a source of inhomogeneity of quantum gates, we introduce a primitive relaxation in the assumption of uncorrelated stochastic noise: binary pair correlations manifesting in the random distribution.
+Using different quantum gates, we examined the transport properties for both spatial and temporal noise regimes.
+For spatial inhomogeneities, we unveil noise correlations driving quantum walks from the well-known exponentially localized regime to superdiffusive spreading.
+This scenario displays an intriguing performance in which the superdiffusive exponent is almost invariant to the degree of inhomogeneity.
+The time-asymptotic regime and the finite-size scaling also unveil an emergent superdiffusive behavior for quantum walks undergoing temporal noise correlation, replacing the diffusive regime exhibited when noise is random and uncorrelated.
+However, some quantum gates are insensitive to correlations, contrasting with the spatial noise scenario.
+Numerical and analytical results provide valuable insights into the underlying mechanism of superdiffusive quantum walks, including those arising from deterministic aperiodic inhomogeneities.